SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Optional Binding
 ~~~~~~~~~~~~~~~~

-:newTerm:`Optional binding` is a convenient way to find out if an optional contains a value,
+:newTerm:`Optional binding` is a convenient way
+to find out whether an optional contains a value,
 and to make that value available as a constant or variable if it exists.
 Optional binding can be used with ``if`` and ``while`` statements
 to check for a value inside an optional,